Mick Thomas: Early life

+Career

 Weddings Parties Anything (1984–1998)

 In late 1984 Mick Thomas (lead vocals, lead guitar and bass guitar) formed the first version of folk rock band, Weddings Parties Anything with former bandmate Adams (ex-The Acrobats, Where's Wolfgang).
 By 1985 they were joined by Mark Wallace aka Squeeze-Box Wally on piano, accordion and backing vocals.
 Their debut four-track extended play, Weddings Parties Anything, appeared in December 1985.
 It included two of "the band's early live classics", "Summons in the Morning" and "Roaring Days": both written by Thomas.
 In April 1987 the group issued their debut studio album, Scorn of the Women, which reached No. 52 on the Australian Kent Music Report Albums Chart.
-Eight of the twelve tracks were written solely by Thomas, with another track, "The Infanticide of Marie Farrar", adapted from the poem of the same name by Bertholt Brecht.
+Eight of the twelve tracks were written solely by Thomas, with another track, "The Infanticide of Marie Farrar", adapted from the poem of the same name by Bertolt Brecht.

 The band released further studio albums, Roaring Days (April 1988), The Big Don't Argue (October 1989), Difficult Loves (July 1992), King Tide (October 1993), Donkey Serenade (1995) and River'esque (September 1996) – with most of the material written by Thomas – before disbanding in December 1998.
 Thomas later explained his reasons for the split "[w]e weren't going anywhere, commercially or artistically ...
 Some nights you don't want to play 'Father's Day' or 'A Tale They Won't Believe'.
 People want them.
 I had to apologise for playing something new".
 The group had toured both nationally and internationally – they became popular in Canada and parts of United States.
 Fellow Australian musician, Paul Kelly, described touring with Thomas' group "[w]e did a lot of shows with The Weddos ... and had all-night singalongs with them ... and at afternoon barbecues in lead singer Mick's big backyard down by the river ...
 We liked a drink and weren't shy about it, but The Weddos made us look like ladies at a tea party".
 He noted that Thomas' musical influences were The Pogues, Fairport Convention (and guitarist Richard Thompson), Banjo Paterson and Henry Lawson.

 Two of their singles, "Father's Day" (May 1992) and "Monday's Experts" (September 1993), appeared in the top 50 on the ARIA Singles Chart; both are written by Thomas.
 During their career they won four ARIA Music Awards – 'Best New Talent' (1988), 'Best Indigenous Release' (1989, 1990) and 'Song of the Year' for "Father's Day" (1993).
 According to Australian musicologist, Ian McFarlane, the band "united two great Australian music traditions: post-punk pub rock and folk/bush balladry".